sqlalchemy/dogpile.cache/README.rst

 * A succinct API which encourages up-front configuration of pre-defined "regions", each one defining a set of caching characteristics including storage backend, configuration options, and default expiration time.
+* A standard get/set/delete API as well as a function decorator API is provided.
+* The mechanics of key generation are fully customizable.
+The function decorator API features a pluggable "key generator" to customize how cache keys are made to correspond to function calls, and an optional "key mangler" feature provides for pluggable mangling of keys (such as encoding, SHA-1 hashing) as desired for each region.
-* The dogpile lock, first developed as the core engine behind the Beaker caching system, here vastly improved and tested.
-Some key performance issues that were intrinsic to Beaker's architecture, particularly that values would frequently be "double-fetched" from the cache, have been fixed.
+* The dogpile lock, first developed as the core engine behind the Beaker caching system, here vastly simplified, improved, and better tested.
+  Some key performance
+  issues that were intrinsic to Beaker's architecture, particularly that values would frequently be "double-fetched" from the cache, have been fixed.
 * Backends implement their own version of a "distributed" lock, where the "distribution" matches the backend's storage system.
 For example, the memcached backends allow all clients to coordinate creation of values using memcached itself.
-The dbm file backend instead uses a lockfile alongside the dbm file.
-New backends, such as a Redis-based backend, can then provide their own locking mechanism appropriate to the storage engine.
+The dbm file backend uses a lockfile alongside the dbm file.
+New backends, such as a Redis-based backend, can provide their own locking mechanism appropriate to the storage engine.
+* Writing new backends or hacking on the existing backends is intended to be routine - all that's needed are basic get/set/delete methods.
+A distributed lock tailored towards the backend is an optional addition, else dogpile uses a regular thread mutex.
+New backends can be registered with dogpile.cache directly or made available via setuptools entry points.
 * Backends included in the first release include three memcached backends (python-memcached, pylibmc, bmemcached), a backend based on Python's anydbm, and a plain dictionary backend.
 * Space for third party plugins, including the first which provides the dogpile.cache engine to Mako templates.

 Synopsis
 --------

-dogpile.cache features a single public usage object known as the `CacheRegion`.
+dogpile.cache features a single public usage object known as the ``CacheRegion``.
-This object then refers to a particular `CacheBackend`.
+This object then refers to a particular ``CacheBackend``.
 Typical usage generates a region using ``make_region()``, which can then be used at the module level to decorate functions, or used directly in code with a traditional get/set interface.
 Configuration of the backend is applied to the region